Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Control Synthesis

 \subsection{Preliminaries for System Learning}

-In order to learn the system dynamics at a single state on the trajectory, we consider a piece-wise constant control $\ub$, where each piece has a duration of $\dt$.
+In order to learn $f(x)+G(x)u$ at points along any single-run trajectory, we consider a piece-wise constant control $\ub$, where each piece has a duration of $\dt$.
 To be more specific, the controller can apply any $m+ 1$ affinely independent constant inputs for a short period of time $\dt$ \cite{ornik2019control}.
 Thus, the entire learn-control cycle is of length $\tau=(m+1)\dt$.

 Let $\tau_n:=n\tau$ for $n\in\N$, and let $\{\tau_n\}_n$ be the sequence of instants at which to decide velocity.
 Consider the index sets $\I:=\set{0, 1, \cdots, m}$ and $\I_0:=\set{1, 2, \cdots, m}$.
-We then denote $\{u_{n,j}\}_{j\in\I}$ by the affinely independent sequence of constant inputs, where $u_{n,j}$ is applied within $[\tau_n+j\dt, \tau_n+(j+1)\dt]$ for each $j\in\I$.
+We then denote $\{u_{n,j}\}_{j\in\I}$ by the affinely independent sequence of constant inputs, where $u_{n,j}$ is applied within $[\tau_n+j\dt, \tau_n+(j+1)\dt\ymmarkr{)}$ for each $j\in\I$.
 In this case, each $u_{n,0}$ is determined at $\tau_n$ by a strategy aimed at returning a nearly optimal direction attracted to the reference path.
 Meanwhile, $\{u_{n,j}\}_{j\in\I_0}$ are subsequent inputs that are selected according to a fixed procedure.

 We propose the following inductive procedures to achieve the control task, with a detailed explanation of their feasibility.
-To better illustrate the idea, we assume $x_0 =0$ and focus on the case where $a=0$ in Section \ref{sec: learning_dyn} and \ref{sec: control_at_tau_n}.
-The case for $a\neq 0$ will be explained and summarized in Section \ref{sec: summary}, along with a reachability analysis.
 The proofs can be found in Appendix \ref{sec: proof_control}.